 All CELT schools are an Operation Encompass school.
-This means that when there has been a domestic abuse incident at an address where children from our school live and the police have been called and attend the incident then the school will be informed by 9am the next school day.
+This means that when there has been a domestic abuse incident at an address where children from our school live and the police have been called and attend the incident then the school will be informed.
 This enables us to support the child(ren), and where appropriate the family, within school.
 Parents are advised by the police that the school will be informed.